What are Israel’s protests and general strike about — and how big are they?

 Many government and municipal offices will also be shuttered through Monday.
 Those include Tel Aviv’s municipality, which provides services to the country’s largest economic hub.

-The Teacher’s Union, a branch of the Histadrut, said all K-12 schools will be open only until 11:45am, except schools for special needs students.
+The Teacher’s Union, a branch of Histadrut, said all K-12 schools will be open only until 11:45am, except schools for special needs students.
 The Association of University Heads said Israel’s research universities will also join the economic shutdown, though some scheduled exams would still be held.

 Leading bus companies, including Egged, Dan and Metropolin, are also striking work in addition to Tel Aviv Light Rail and Haifa’s Carmelit underground railway system.
 Train delays were also reported amid the strike.